tldr-pages/tldr/pages/common/whoami.md

 # whoami

-> Show the username of the current user
+> Show the username of the current user.

-- Display currently logged user name
+- Display currently logged user name:

 `whoami`